đŸ¶ $40 OFF DNA Tests | Shop Now

 a white and black cat standing on its hind legs

 2. Manx tailless.
-This is a trait caused by a harmful dominant mutation in the Manx tailless gene, M. Homozygous carriers (MM) die before birth while heterozygous carriers (Mm) are either tailless or have very short, stumpy tails.
+This is a trait caused by a harmful genetic change in a gene that is passed down even if only one parent carries it, which in this case is the Manx tailless gene, M. Homozygous carriers (MM) die before birth while heterozygous carriers (Mm) are either tailless or have very short, stumpy tails.
 Sometimes they can also exhibit skeletal and organ defects, with some Manx cats dying before ever reaching 12 months of age.

 3. Short tails.
-Tails which are simply "short" in length can be very difficult to distinguish from bobbed or Manx tails.
-Shortened tails can occur in many different pure or mixed breeds and can be caused by different genetic mutations, most of which are still being investigated.
+Tails that are simply "short" in length can be very difficult to distinguish from bobbed or Manx tails.
+Shortened tails can occur in many different pure or mixed breeds and can be caused by different genetic changes, most of which are still being investigated.

 a black cat is sleeping on a red couch